runtimeverification/haskell-backend/docs/introduction.md

 using the solver to refute impossible execution paths.
 Predicate logic connectives are translated to their corresponding connectives in the solver.
 `\equals` can be translated if its arguments are in `Int` or `Bool`.
-It is essential that the arguments be functional (match exactly one value) because of the solver's internal assumptions.
+It is essential that the arguments be total-function-like (match exactly one value) because of the solver's internal assumptions.
 Other predicates cannot be translated directly, but they are translated as unknown (uninterpreted) `Bool` variables.